If your income stopped this month, what would actually survives?

 And I remember feeling irritated in a way that surprised me.

-I kept checking my bank app more than usual.
+I kept checking my bank app, calculating dates, replaying expenses.

 The amount wasn’t the issue.
 It was the timing.